zeroc-ice/datastorm/demos/cpp/stock/README.md

 writer
 ```

-In a separate window, start the reader and specify the stock tickers on wish to
+In a separate window, start the reader and specify the stock tickers you wish to
 follow:
 ```
 reader